 A visit to Elephant Nature Park is a full day event that starts with feeding the elephants bananas and melons.
 The name and history of each elephant is printed and pinned to the bamboo walls.

 One elephant I have never forgotten is Jokia.
 A logging elephant that was forced to log until the end of her 22 month gestation period.
 Exhausted, she gave birth among the logs.
 Some of the logs fell and crushed her newborn.
-She panicked and ran around in despair, disrupting the other elephants.
-Her owner got angry and stabbed her in both eyes, blinding her.
+When she panicked and ran around in despair, disrupting the other elephants, her mahout became angry and stabbed her in both eyes, blinding her.

 Jokia was eventually rescued and brought to the park where for almost two decades she has been the star of the herd.
 There are other blind elephants at the camp, but Jokia's story is particularly haunting.

 Educating tourists and locals is the park's greatest victory